 As well as having worn his work coveralls, Fesic's gear had been spread out on a desktop just outside his reach.
 His Ident, flashlight, pocket tool kit, comms, lockpick set and the hand computer which they'd seen him consulting as he'd worked with the picks.
 Obviously checking some software which might have been helping his criminal activities.
 While talking with Fesic, they reminded the gunner the station was not under Imperial jurisdiction.
 They then reminded Fesic that local governments and stations had laws of their own, which often differed from Imperial laws.
 There was some suggestion they may have thought that Fesic had, perhaps, been relying on his title to rescue him from Imperial law...

 The news for Fesic was both good and bad where it came to his hand computer.
 These officers lived and worked on the space station, and understood how the compact device worked.
 That meant they didn't simply confiscate the computer too.
 Still, they did call in a software specialist and stood over Fesic supervising as he was forced to completely delete every scrap of data, video or audio related to the class or lock picking at all.
-A specialist who caught Fesic when he tried to fake removing the software.
+And the man was a specialist, who caught Fesic when he tried to fake removing the software.
 Fesic was also lucky the system was not advanced enough technologically that they could have forcibly installed software which would have inhibited access to any subject considered illegal in the Inthe system.

 On the walk back to the suite, the officers did remind Fesic that he could easily have been prosecuted legally for his actions and jailed.
 And even if the hotel declined to press charges, they could remove him from the hotel and hand him over to station security.
 Fesic wasn't sure where that might lead because the Upgrade wasn't yet repaired and he couldn't move onto the ship any time soon.
 So Fesic didn't like the idea of spending his remaining weeks on-station living in a security holding cell and he certainly didn't want to be the crew's next Munarshu.Fesic's Humiliation